tc39/proposal-import-attributes/README.md

 import value from "module" as {key1: "value1", key2: [1, 2, 3]};
 ```

 This would allow module attributes to scale to support a variety of metadata.
 It is currently unclear if the generalized constant form will be pursued in this proposal or in a follow up.
-In either case the addition of the generalized constant form is not hard to implement on top of the existing [spec text](https://tc39.github.io/proposal-module-attributes/).
+In either case the addition of the generalized constant form is not hard to design, specify and implement on top of the existing [spec text outline](https://tc39.github.io/proposal-module-attributes/).

 ## FAQ